maboroshin/translation/TranslationPlatform.md

 # Translation Platform Comparison for Open Source softwares

 **Software Translation Platform** or **Software Localization Platform** is a tool to assist in the process of translating software for a large group of people.
-This is primarily an online tool. e.g. GitHub, Transifex, Wordpress.org. (**Update**: October 2022)
+This is primarily an online tool. e.g. GitHub, Transifex, Wordpress.org. (**Update**: December 2022)

 E-Mail is also often used to send translation files.
 For successful software localization.
 Good communication, Announcement of activities, and use of existing platforms are important.
 The use of a translations editor software is also useful. e.g. IniTranslator, Qt-Linguist, POEdit.